Understanding symptoms and tips for finding support

 - Meditate.
 Meditation is gaining traction as a common practice to help manage stress and improve our mental clarity.5

 - Find a furry friend.
-Animals aren’t just cute to look at.
-Studies show that having a pet can help get us out of our funk.6 Not ready for a permanent four-legged roommate?
-Volunteer at your local animal shelter or foster a pet for a few weeks.
+Animals may be more than just cute to look at.
+Studies show that having a pet can actually help lift our mood.6 If you're not ready for a pet of your own, consider other ways to benefit from time with animals, like volunteering at a local animal shelter, fostering a pet or even visiting with a neighbor who has a friendly pet.

 - Talk to a therapist.
 People often think of therapy as a way to fix something that’s broken.
-The truth is, many people these days may see a therapist as a way to proactively manage stress, and help to stay on top of their mental well-being.
+The truth is, many people may see a therapist as a way to proactively manage stress and help to stay on top of their mental well-being.
 Prefer a virtual visit?
 Apps like Talkspace offer 24/7 access to therapists whenever and wherever you need.
-See what behavioral health resources, like telehealth services, are available with your UnitedHealthcare health benefit plan.
+You can also look into what mental health resources may be available through your UnitedHealthcare health benefit plan.

 A note about finding help for your depression

-Natural remedies for depression, like the ones listed above, might work well for some people.
-However, others may also need something strong for their depression and anxiety.
+Natural remedies for depression, like the ones listed here, may work well for some people.
+However, others may also need medical treatment for depression and anxiety.
 That’s why it’s important to talk to a health care provider who specializes in mental health and depression.
 They may be able to determine the best way to help.
-You might also find helpful behavioral health resources that may be offered through your UnitedHealthcare benefit plan.
+You might also find helpful mental health resources that may be offered through your UnitedHealthcare benefit plan.

 What kind of doctor should I see for help?

 The first step in seeking professional help is to visit your primary care provider (the doctor or provider you might see for your yearly exam).
 Your doctor may do some basic screening and ask questions to learn more about your symptoms.
-You may also want to bring a list of your own questions to be as engaged as possible.
+You may also want to bring a list of your own questions.
 From there, you might be referred to a mental health specialist, like a psychiatrist or psychologist.7 Remember, it’s your health journey.
-Feel empowered to ask questions that help shape a care plan you’re most comfortable with
+You can feel empowered to ask questions that help shape a care plan that's comfortable for you.

 - Depression Basics www.nimh.nih.gov, 2021.